zpas-lab/vendo/use-cases.md

 it at the moment.

 **FIXME:** To make some operations simpler, and all of the idea overally, maybe require that all the *.git/.hg/.bzr* subdirs in *_vendor*
-MUST be deleted? (and do this deletion in *vendor-add*);
+MUST be deleted? (and do this deletion in *vendo-add*);
   - (+) simpler regular operation and many commands;
-  - (-) *vendor-update* somewhat harder for user: he/she cannot easily verify & browse the subrepo's history;
+  - (-) *vendo-update* somewhat harder for user: he/she cannot easily verify & browse the subrepo's history;
     - but this should really be needed only during the update; afterwards, after new version is fully committed into the main repo, he/she shouldn't need to browse history anymore;
   - (-) may be harder to introduce git submodules in future; (or not? consider YAGNI)
   - (-) if someone has something important in this *.git/...* repo locally, it would be lost;
   - (+?) maybe then we can reuse bigger parts of http://github.com/skelterjohn/wgo ?
   - actually, we already don't use *.git/...* much: only really when needed, otherwise we just check it as an additional safeguard (in the
-    _vendor-check-*_ commands);
+    _vendo-check-*_ commands);

-List of subcommands of the vendor tool, as planned in below points (specific names are not final, can be changed):
+List of subcommands of the vendo tool, as planned in below points (specific names are not final, can be changed):

-    vendor-freeze  # equals: (vendor-forget; foreach GOOS,GOARCH {vendor-add}; vendor-ignore) vendor-update
+    vendo-recreate  # internal subcommands: (vendo-forget; foreach GOOS,GOARCH {vendo-add}; vendo-ignore) vendo-update
-    vendor-check-patches
+    vendo-check-patches
-    vendor-check-consistency
+    vendo-check-consistency
-    vendor-check-dependencies
+    vendo-check-dependencies

-Example directory structure of a project using the vendor tool, on user's local disk (checkouted):
+Example directory structure of a project using the vendo tool, on user's local disk (checkouted):

     .git/              #   - main project's repository metadata libfoo/            # \